madanyc/workfront-learn.en/help/guide/worker-fundamentals/find-your-work-in-workfront-home.md

 ---
 title: Find your work in Workfront Home
-description:  In this video, learn how to find incoming and existing work assignments and review assignment information in Adobe Workfront.
+description:  In this video, learn how to find incoming and existing work assignments and review assignment information  .
 topic:
 activity: use
 doc-type: feature video